a2bprotocol/v0/README.md

 Revenue enters a specific NFT Token Pool (NTP) in two scenarios,

--   When a NFT is transferred from one address to another address, and there's a fee (ex. royalties) collected by the NFT's creator, a portion of that fee will be sent to this NFT's corresponding NTP
+-   A NFT is transferred from one address to another address, and there's a fee (ex. royalties) collected by the NFT's creator, a portion of that fee will be sent to this NFT's corresponding NTP
 -   A third party directly sends tokens to a NFT's corresponding NTP

 #### Scenario I

 The `transferFrom` function, consistent with the ERC-721 and ERC-1155 standards, is utilized to move the NFT from the sender's address to the receiver's address.
 In addition, a fee is reserved as royalties for the creator of the NFT.
-A portion of the royalty fee is then directed to the NFT Token Pool, based on a fixed distribution factor that is set by the smart contract owner at the time of NFT and NTP creation.
+A portion of the fee is then directed to the NFT Token Pool, based on a fixed distribution factor that is set by the smart contract owner at the time of NFT and NTP creation.
 The distribution factor, a value ranging from 0 to 100, inclusive, determines the proportion of the fee that goes into the NFT Token Pool.

 ```
 function transferFrom(address _from, address _to, uint256 _nft_id, uint256 total_fee) public {